crmdialer/php-sdk/docs/Api/SubscriptionsApi.md

 # **subscriptionsSampleLeadEmailReceivedGet**
 > \Swagger\Client\Model\LeadEmailReceivedEventInfo subscriptionsSampleLeadEmailReceivedGet()

-Data sample for the \"lead.email.received\" event
+Receive a notification when an email message is received on a lead in this CRM, with the option to only receive a notification when a lead is in the status(es) specified here

-Receive a notification when a lead email is received.
+Example use: update the status of a lead when an email is received if it's in a certain status.

 ### Example
 ```php